adhraj12/Ai-chat-bot/README.md

-# AI Bot with Advance Assistant Features
+# AI Bot with Advance Memory Utilization

 An interactive AI-powered chatbot with voice capabilities that listens to user queries and responds in the same language.
 Choose between two unique bot personas—a **Rude Banker** and a **Humble Actor**—each with its own distinct personality and backstory.
 This project demonstrates how to integrate Speech-to-Text (using OpenAI's Whisper API), Natural Language Processing (using OpenAI's Chat API), and Text-to-Speech (using Google Cloud Text-to-Speech API) into one complete application.